anthonyjsmith/anthonyjsmith.github.io/lectionary-commentary.md

 ## Sunday between 4 and 10 September (Proper 18)

+Year C

+* **Jeremiah 18.1-11** continues the series on the prophets and in Jeremiah (out of sequence, perhaps chosen to fit with the Gospel reading and its themes of choice and consequences).
+God is the potter, and is calling his people to change their ways. **Psalm 139.1-5, 12-18** (EV: 1-6, 13-18) is about the God who formed us (as a potter).
+* **Philemon 1-21** is Paul's appeal for runaway slave Onesimus.
+Perhaps it appears here because it mentions Timothy (see next week).
+* **Luke 14.25-33** continues the series in Luke, and is about the cost of being a disciple.
+The 'Related' reading, **Deuteronomy 30.15-20** calls its hearers to consider the benefits that follow when they 'choose life', and the curses that follow when they do not.
+The 'Related' psalm, **Psalm 1**, is about the blessings that await the righteous, and the judgment that awaits the wicked.

 ## Sunday between 11 and 17 September (Proper 19)

+Year C

+* **Jeremiah 4.11-12, 22-28** continues the series on the prophets and in Jeremiah, and is about the land becoming a desolation as a consequence of the people's foolishness. **Psalm 14** is about the foolishness of turning from God.
+* **1 Timothy 1.12-17** begins a three-week series on 1 Timothy.
+Paul, the foremost of sinners, received mercy.
+* **Luke 15.1-10** continues the series in Luke, and is about God welcoming sinners, and the parables of the lost sheep and the lost coin.
+The 'Related' reading, **Exodus 32.7-14**, is about God forgiving sinners, after the incident with the golden calf.
+The 'Related' psalm, **Psalm 51.1-11** (EV: 1-10), is about the forgiveness of sins.

 ## Sunday between 18 and 24 September (Proper 20)